-Comment [LF14]: Wording added as not included in 2013-2016 policy and makes it clear who ca apply for a licence and what must be included for the application to be considered.

-- Whether the premises is in and area subject to high levels of crime and/or disorder; - The demographics of the area in relation to vulnerable groups; - The location of services for children such as schools, playgrounds, toy shops, leisure centres and other areas where children will gather. - Significant presence of young children, both residents and visitors; - High unemployment area; - Nearby homeless hostels; - Nearby gambling, alcohol, drug or mental health support facility; - The area has a high number of rough sleepers/homeless people;
+- 8.1 From 6 April 2016 it is a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP), for licensees to assess the local risks to the licensing objectives posed by the provisions of gambling facilities at their premises, Licensees must have policies, procedures and control measures to mitigate risks that have been identified.
+In making risk assessments, licensees must take into account relevant matters identified in this policy. - 8.2 Record to say licensees must review (and update as necessary) their local risk assessments: - To take account of significant changes in local circumstances, including those identified in this policy; - When there are significant changes at a licensee's premises that may affect their mitigation of local risks; - When applying for a variation of a premise licence; and - In any case, undertake a local risk assessment when applying for a new premises licence. - 8.3 The Council will expect the local risk assessment to consider as a minimum: - Whether the premises is in an area of deprivation; - Whether the premises is in and area subject to high levels of crime and/or disorder; - The demographics of the area in relation to vulnerable groups; - The location of services for children such as schools, playgrounds, toy shops, leisure centres and other areas where children will gather. - Significant presence of young children, both residents and visitors; - High unemployment area; - Nearby homeless hostels; - Nearby gambling, alcohol, drug or mental health support facility; - The area has a high number of rough sleepers/homeless people;

-8.4 Location
+8.3.1 Location

-8.4.1 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
+8.3.1.1 8.4.1 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
 This authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Should any specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
 It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant to show how potential concerns can be overcome.

-8.5 Duplication with other regulatory regimes
+8.3.2 8.5 Duplication with other regulatory regimes

-8.6.1This Licensing Authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including Planning.
+8.3.2.1 8.5.1 This Licensing Authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including Planning.
 This authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval.
 It will listen to, and consider carefully, any concerns about conditions that cannot be met by licensees due to planning restrictions, should such a situation arise.

-8.6.
+8.3.48.3.3 8.6.
 Conditions

-8.6.1 Any conditions attached to licences will be proportionate and will be:
+8.3.4.18.3.3.1 8.6.1 Any conditions attached to licences will be proportionate and will be: